mrtksn a year ago

 Much more likely is they compromised someone in Hezbollah that was doing the ordering, or the distributor/vendor they ordered from, modified a couple thousand devices and sent them pretty much directly to their enemy, and only their enemy, to distribute among themselves.
 Then waited a bit, and set them off.

-• alwa 3 days ago
+• alwa a year ago

 Though what a spectacular way to draw such a program to a close.